xlr-8/ara/doc/source/cli.rst

 .. code-block:: bash

-    # Return which playbooks would be deleted by omitting --confirm
+    # Return which playbooks would be deleted by ommitting --confirm
     ara playbook prune

     # Different retention for completed, failed and expired playbooks